Catania travel guide

 Renting a car in Catania

-Expect to pay C$ 2.62 per litre in Catania (average price from the past 30 days).
-Depending on the size of your rental car, filling up the tank will cost between C$ 31.40 and C$ 41.87.
-Compact (Class Compact Car or similar) is the most popular car type to rent in Catania, while also 64% cheaper than other types, on average.
+Expect to pay C$ 2.72 per litre in Catania (average price from the past 30 days).
+Depending on the size of your rental car, filling up the tank will cost between C$ 32.63 and C$ 43.50.
+The most frequently booked car type in Catania is Compact (Opel Astra or similar).
+If you’re looking to save money, though, keep in mind that Economy rental cars (Ford Fiesta or similar) are, on average, 72% cheaper than other rental car types in the city.

-Expect to pay C$ 2.62 per litre in Catania (average price from the past 30 days).
-Depending on the size of your rental car, filling up the tank will cost between C$ 31.40 and C$ 41.87.
-Compact (Class Compact Car or similar) is the most popular car type to rent in Catania, while also 64% cheaper than other types, on average.
+Expect to pay C$ 2.72 per litre in Catania (average price from the past 30 days).
+Depending on the size of your rental car, filling up the tank will cost between C$ 32.63 and C$ 43.50.
+The most frequently booked car type in Catania is Compact (Opel Astra or similar).
+If you’re looking to save money, though, keep in mind that Economy rental cars (Ford Fiesta or similar) are, on average, 72% cheaper than other rental car types in the city.

 Catania Travel Guide - View the KAYAK Catania city guide for the best Catania travel tips.
 To help you organize your Catania trip ideas, this Catania visitors guide provides travel information and trip tips about how to get there, where to stay, what to do, where to eat and more.